amrabunemr98/AKS-Microservice-Pipeline/docs/DEPLOYMENT.md

    - `location`, `project_name`, and `environment`.
    - CIDR blocks for the virtual network and subnets (ensure non-overlapping ranges).
    - `ssh_public_key` and `allowed_ssh_cidrs`.
+   - `enable_nat_gateway` when you need outbound Internet access for a private AKS subnet.
+Setting it to `true` provisions a Standard public IP, a NAT gateway, and associates it with the AKS subnet.
 3. Configure the remote state backend in `provider.tf` (Azure Storage account recommended).
 4. Authenticate with Azure: `az login` (or use a service principal).
 5. Run Terraform: